Wolf Trap National Park for the Performing Arts: 1982 Filene Center fire

 As Wolf Trap was preparing for its 12th season, tragedy struck once again.
 On April 4, 1982, a fire of undetermined origin, intensified by high gusting winds, destroyed the Filene Center.

 During the rebuilding of the Filene Center between 1982 and 1984, Wolf Trap received $29 million in contributions and pledges from over 16,000 donors in 47 states and five foreign countries, including a $9 million grant from Congress and support from then-President Ronald Reagan and former Presidents Richard Nixon and Jimmy Carter.
 WETA-TV also sponsored a star-studded, three-hour national telethon that raised more than $390,000 for the reconstruction of the Filene Center.

 Almost immediately, the Wolf Trap Foundation, the park's non-profit partner, announced that a 1982 season would still take place in the Meadow Center, a huge tent erected in the nearby meadow.
 The prefabricated structure, purchased with private and government funds, was disassembled from its previous site in the United Arab Emirates and transported to Wolf Trap by the government of Saudi Arabia.
 Volunteers provided much of the labor to erect the structure.

-In the aftermath of the fire, the United States Postal Service issued a commemorative stamp honoring Wolf Trap on September 1, 1982.
-The stamp was the first in a series honoring Washington D.C.'s range of cultural attractions, including the National Gallery of Art and the National Air and Space Museum.
+After the fire, the United States Postal Service issued a commemorative stamp honoring Wolf Trap on September 1, 1982.
+The stamp was the first in a series honoring Washington, D.C.'s cultural attractions, including the National Gallery of Art and the National Air and Space Museum.

 The first performance at the newly designed and constructed Filene Center, titled the "Filene Center Dedication," occurred on June 20, 1984.
 The design work was accomplished by Dewberry and Davis, Joseph Boggs Studio, Architects.
 The new building featured state of the art fireproof design and acoustics.
 Attendees included opera star and frequent Wolf Trap performer Beverly Sills and then-Virginia Governor Charles Robb, as well as Mrs. Shouse herself.

-Free tickets to Secretary of the Interior

-In a September 4, 2018, report, the Office of Inspector General for the Department of the Interior, of which the National Park Service is a part, revealed that the Secretary of the Interior — Ryan Zinke at the time — had for decades been given access to eight free tickets for each event at Wolf Trap by the Wolf Trap Foundation, a benefit that was worth about $43,000 per year at the time of the report.
-The report raised ethics concerns about the tickets, since United States law generally prohibits government employees from receiving gifts.
-The inspector general's office recommended a review of the setup by ethics officials within the agency, and the department agreed to conduct the review.